 O. R. Tambo garden of remembrance is a memorial heritage site precinct intended for the promotion and preservation of arts, culture and heritage through the interpretation of what Oliver Reginald Tambo Stood for besides being a staunch.
 The Department of Sport, Arts and Culture has funded the development the O. R. Tambo Legacy project from construction of an online library, with interpretative walkways, fencing, landscaping and a parking area.
-Within the library currently there
+Within the library currently there is a service provider installing ICT equipment and interpretative LED screens.

-2.1.37.2.
 Khananda Hill Grave Site